 - 1. Define employer information requirements - 2.
 Know advantages of using BIM - 3.
 Know the advantages of using different RES and technologies for improving energy performance of a building

 Preparation and brief

-- 1. Define the EIRs - 2.
+- 1. Define the Employer's Information Requirements (EIRs) - 2.
 Identify the budget in relation to the desired energy and comfort performance

 Concept design